JorisPaarde/my-vegan-recipes/TESTING.md

 The response for the HTML had 32 errors wich were related to the jinja code in the html.

 Exept this one:
-Start tag body seen but an element of the same type was already open. moved the body tag to include the nav tags to fix this.
+-Start tag body seen but an element of the same type was already open. moved the body tag to include the nav tags to fix this.

 ### all-recipes.html:

 Response after ignoring the jinja errors:
-The element button must not appear as a descendant of the a element.
+-The element button must not appear as a descendant of the a element.
-This would only be fixed if the card was not a link to a recipe.
-This error was ignored.
+This would be fixed if the image, and not the whole the card was a link to a recipe.
+Trying to fix this with javascript (onclick on the div) created conflicts with jinja code.
+This error was therefore ignored since the fix would cause degraded UX.

 ### edit_recipe.html: